Juanrdeveloper/Juanrdeveloper/README.md

 ###

-<p align="center">⚡️Hello! 👋🏽 I'm a software engineering student, passionate about software development with experience in JavaScript, Web Services, MySQL database standardization and design, and software requirements. </p>
+<p align="center">Hello! 👋🏽 I'm a software engineering student, passionate about software development with experience in JavaScript, Web Services, MySQL database standardization and design, soft skills and standardization in Excel, and software requirements. </p>

 ###